 Ruth Nussinov, Ph.D.

 first by maximizing the number of base pairs (SIAM, 35: 68-82, 1978) and later introducing the so-called 'energy rules' into the algorithm (Proc Natl Acad Sci U S A. 77: 6903-13, 1980; See also Biological sequence analysis (Durbin, Eddy, Krogh & Mitchison, Cambridge University Press, 1998).
 This algorithm is still the leading method for secondary structure prediction of RNA and is taught in classes.
 Dr. Nussinov was also a pioneer in DNA sequence analysis (e.g., see Time Warps, String Edits, and Macromolecules, by David Sankoff, Joseph Kruskal, CSLI Press, 1999) with numerous publications on recurrence of nucleotide patterns already in the early 1980's.
 Most notably, Ruth Nussinov's seminal papers - later often ignored or cited perfunctorily - presented clear evidence that reading-frame-independent preferences for nucleotide motifs may explain the occurrence of several codons and the Synonymous Codon (SC) usage in the human and viral genes available then , ,.
 (Antezana MA, Jordan IK.
 Highly conserved regimes of neighbor-base-dependent mutation generated the background primary-structural heterogeneities along vertebrate chromosomes.
 PLoS ONE.
 2008 May 14;3(5):e2145).
 Until 1990 her papers addressed RNA and DNA sequence and structure and nucleic acid-protein interactions.
 In 1990 she switched to proteins.
-Currently her research focuses on computational studies of protein folding, binding and protein function.
-She addresses Structural Systems Biology, and develops concepts and strategies toward nanobiology, in nanostructure design.
+Currently her research focuses on computational studies of protein folding, binding, misfolding in disease, structural systems biology and protein function.
+In particular, she focuses on cancer-related proteins and pathways.
 Her research is inter-disciplinary, with a strong component of computer science.

-Dr. Nussinov serves as a Editor-in-Chief in PLoS Computational Biology; and as Editor in J. Biological chemistry (JBC), Physical Biology, Proteins, Biophysical J., BMC Bioinformatics, and other journals.
-She also serves as a long term member on the NIH Study Section MSFD.
-Dr. Nussinov is a frequent speaker in international and domestic conferences and gives numerous invited talks in academic institutions.
+Dr. Nussinov serves as a Editor-in-Chief in PLoS Computational Biology; and as Editor in J. Biological chemistry (JBC), Physical Biology, Proteins, BMC Bioinformatics, and other journals, and previously two terms in the Biophysical J. She also serves as a long term member on the NIH Study Section MSFD.
+Dr. Nussinov is a frequent speaker in international and domestic conferences and gives numerous invited talks at academic institutions.

 Dr. Nussinov was a recipient of the Biophysical Society Fellow Award 'for her extraordinary contributions to advances in computational biology on both nucleic acids and proteins.'
 She was also elected a Fellow of the International Society of Computational Biology (ISCB).